coder/terraform-provider-coder/docs/data-sources/external_auth.md

 ### Optional

-- `optional` (Boolean) Connecting to the external auth provider is not required, and can be skipped by users.
+- `optional` (Boolean) Authenticating with the external auth provider is not required, and can be skipped by users when creating or updating workspaces

 ### Read-Only